 The Angus beef brochette with caramelized red wine onions hits a high note.
 Other tasty dishes include the spicy garlic shrimp and bacon-wrapped dates with red pepper sauce.

 The menu is always being updated, so you might see different dishes when you visit.

 For a larger plate, we highly recommend the paella, which is a staple.

-If lucky, you get complimentary Kahlua and cream with ice when you finish your meal.
+If lucky, you get complimentary Kahlua and cream on ice when you finish your meal.

 Barcelona Tapas, Puerto Vallarta: Website

 Ooh la la!
 For one of the most romantic restaurants in Puerto Vallarta, take your honey to The Iguana, housed in the iconic Casa Kimberly Boutique Hotel.

 Elizabeth Taylor once called the casa home when she lived in Puerto Vallarta – helping to put Puerto Vallarta on the map.